DT6W63 - Practice Based Learning 3 (Dietitians) (2021/22)

 Learners will receive on-going reflective formative feedback through assessment of their performance of undertaking clinical activities and through the completion of a portfolio.

-Learners must demonstrate competence for each learning outcome with regard to individuals, groups and organisations/communities in a variety of settings and demonstrate the ability to practice as a dietitian at a level consistent with entry to the profession by the end of Practice Based Learning 3.
+Learners must demonstrate competence for each learning outcome with regard to individuals and groups in a variety of settings and demonstrate the ability to practice as a dietitian at a level consistent with entry to the profession by the end of Practice Based Learning 3.

-The learning outcomes apply to individuals, groups and organisations/communities
+The learning outcomes apply to individuals and groups:

 In relation to patient/client assessment phase, learners will be able to: